 When my background is created with abandon, focusing on fun rhythmic movement of shapes and textures with thinner transparent brush strokes, and meant to be done in one application and then left, I am much more careful with the initial drawing and hesitant to make major changes because of the complexity of recreating the spontaneous feeling that is created in those loose layers.

 Unfortunately, this was a case of ‘the best laid plans of mice and men’.
-I soon realized I had placed the roses too close to the left side which threw off the compositional balance, and would have left an uncomfortable tangent between a future frame and the farthest petal edge of my left-side rose.
+I soon realized I had placed the roses too close to the left side, which threw off the compositional balance, and would have left an uncomfortable tangent between a future frame and the farthest petal edge of my left-side rose.

 Step 2 – paint peach roses – my background is created with abandon, focusing on fun rhythmic movement of shapes and textures